CALL OF THE WILD: ILLUSTRATED EDITION

 Kidnapped from his lavish life on a California estate and sent to work as a sled dog during the great Klondike Gold Rush of the 1800s, Buck becomes the most famous dog in the northland’s history and discovers the endurance and strength of his wild, primal ancestors as their call courses through his blood.
 A thrilling tale of courage and survival.

 The production uses 180-degree projection that surrounds the performer and provides scenic, artistic, and historical context to the show through their content.
 The images feature a unique mix of Philip R. Goodwin’s classical illustrations from the book’s first edition, period photographs, and brand new drawings and animations created by artist Michael Rae.

-Audience Size: Small to Large Venues
+Audience Size: Small, Medium, & Large Venues

+Trailer recording.
 Please contact us to watch a full length archival recording.